A project of the Florida Coalition for Peace & Justice, Inc.

 'Living Sustainably in the 21st Century -- Our Way into a Just and Peaceful World'

-The Florida Coalition for Peace and Justice believes that sustainable living is the responsible and necessary response to the ecological challenges of our new world.
+The Sustainable Living Center of North Florida (SLCNF) believes that sustainable living is the responsible and necessary response to the ecological challenges of our new world.
 Our presentation will inform, motivate and offer suggestions on ways to reduce our environmental impact while increasing our quality of life.

-Martina and John X. Linnehan, two of the founding members of FCPJ and initiators of the Sun Harvest EcoVillage program, along with Paul Still, Teaching Farm Manager, will be the presenters.
+Martina and John X. Linnehan, two of the founding members of FCPJ, offer this program, along with Paul Still, Land/Facilities Manager of the SLCNF.

-The length of the program can be one hour, a day, or a weekend, and customized to the requirements of your group.
-Also, the Peace Education Center is available for any group seeking a “hands-on” experience of sustainable living at the Sun Harvest EcoVillage and Teaching Farm.
-To encourage attendance, FCPJ prefers that there be no charge other than for food, if provided.
-But a free-will donation toward the ongoing environmental programs of FCPJ will be accepted.
-Organizers are asked to cover the cost of program materials and travel but no honorarium is required.
+The length of the program can be one hour, a day, or a weekend, and can be customized to the requirements of your group.
+Also, the Peace Education Center (PEC) here on site at teh SLCNF is available for any group seeking a “hands-on” experience of sustainable living.

 The Florida Coalition for Peace & Justice (FCPJ) as a group holds a common belief that change is possible and that we can be a channel of that change.
 We recognize that violence feeds violence.
 We attempt to bring about harmony and balance in our lives and in our world.